yhpurm/Final-Year-Project-Applied-Diss/README.md

 ![Design1](https://user-images.githubusercontent.com/14197773/38949274-cee8dbce-4339-11e8-964b-b1c071579d95.png)

 ## Final product
-Below is the final project Architecture that we will present to a panal for grading.
-We completed our scope eariler then expected so you cann see a lot more technologies have been added since the November presentation.
+Below is the final project architecture that we will present to a panel for grading.
+We completed our scope earlier than expected so you can see a lot more technologies have been added since the November presentation.

 ![Design2](finalArchitecture.png)